Teaching, Learning, Advising...

 - Effective Communication and Listening Skills - NACADA

-Review the information that is provided for you about the student through the assessments in Blackboard.
+Review the information that is provided for you about the student.

 Be interested in the student's progress, questions and well-being.
 Make a connection with him/her.